appaquet/exocore/clients/wasm/README.md

     * On MacOS:
         * Unfortunately, clang installed by Xcode isn't recent enough to compile to WASM.
-Follow instructions on [this page](https://00f.net/2019/04/07/compiling-to-webassembly-with-llvm-and-clang/) to instal LLVM 8 from HomeBrew.
+Follow instructions on [this page](https://00f.net/2019/04/07/compiling-to-webassembly-with-llvm-and-clang/) to install LLVM 9 from HomeBrew.
             * `brew install llvm`
             * Use LLVM from HomeBrew:
                 * Bash `export PATH=/usr/local/opt/llvm/bin:$PATH`